-Each argument of this combinator must be a defined operation or a defined operation with a type annotation in order to specify the argument types used for checking this property.
+The left and right argument of this combinator must be a defined operation or a defined operation with a type annotation in order to specify the argument types used for checking this property.

 CurryCheck transforms such properties into properties where both operations are compared w.r.t. all partial values and partial results.
-The details are described in an upcoming paper.
+The details are described in [?].

-It should be noted that CurryCheck can also check the equivalence of non-terminating operations provided that they are productive, i.e., always generate (outermost) constructors after a finite number of steps (otherwise, the test of CurryCheck might not terminate).
+It should be noted that CurryCheck can test the equivalence of non-terminating operations provided that they are productive, i.e., always generate (outermost) constructors after a finite number of steps (otherwise, the test of CurryCheck might not terminate).
 For instance, CurryCheck reports a counter-example to the equivalence of the following non-terminating operations: